n-kmron/mylinux/instructions.md

 This compilation will product object's files and create more than 10GB and then reduct to an executable of 10MB.

 * `date` to have the date before
-* `make -j 2 ; date` to compile with 2 cores and at the end, get the date`
+* `make -j 2 ; date` to compile with 2 cores and at the end, get the date

-For me, complilation started at 15:54:40 and done at For a total time of :
+For me, complilation started at 15:54:40 and done at 16:23:35 For a total time of : 00:28:45